Ali-Mbacho/Ali-Mbacho/README.md

 ### Hi there 👋

+My name is Ali Mbacho, am from Kenya.
+I enjoy working with data.
+I would like to help business utilize data as a strategic advantage.
+Thanks to free available data we can get a lot of hidden information from analysis.

 <!--
 **Ali-Mbacho/Ali-Mbacho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.